List of Oh My Goddess! episodes

 Oh My Goddess!, the manga by Kōsuke Fujishima, has been adapted into five anime versions between 1993 and 2007, including an original video animation (OVA), The Adventures of Mini-Goddess, Ah!
 My Goddess, and its sequels, Ah!
 My Goddess: Flights of Fancy and Ah!
 My Goddess: Fighting Wings.

 In 1993, Anime International Company produced a five-episode OVA series based on the manga series.
 Its success inspired a spinoff TV series entitled The Adventures of Mini-Goddess.
 Produced by Oriental Light and Magic and initially aired on WOWOW in 1998 and 1999, the plot revolved around the adventures of three miniaturized goddesses and their rat companion Gan-chan, all of whom live in a temple home.
 In 2005, Tokyo Broadcasting System (TBS) began broadcasting Ah!
 My Goddess, a new series directed by Hiroaki Gōda and animated by Anime International Company.
 It ran for 24 episodes between January 7 and July 8, 2005.
 A sequel also animated by Anime International Company and directed by Gōda, Ah!
 My Goddess: Flights of Fancy, aired on TBS between April 6 and September 14, 2006.
 A two-episode special entitled Ah!
 My Goddess: Fighting Wings, animated by Anime International Company and directed by Gōda, was broadcast on TBS on December 9, 2007.

 Each series was licensed to a different American publisher.
 AnimEigo received the rights to publish the OVA in Region 1 and released five VHS tapes and two DVDs.
 The Adventures of Mini-Goddess was licensed to Geneon Entertainment (under their old name, Pioneer Entertainment) and was released to four DVDs.
 Ah!
 My Goddess was licensed by Media Blasters, who released all 26 episodes on 6 DVD compilations.
 However, Media Blasters declined the sequel (Ah!
-My Goddess: Flights of Fancy); it was instead licensed to ADV Films, who released six DVD compilations. and then to Funimation, who later released a boxset in November 25, 2008.
+My Goddess: Flights of Fancy); it was instead licensed to ADV Films, who released six DVD compilations. and then to Funimation, who later released a boxset on November 25, 2008.
 Thirteen pieces of theme music are used in the different series: four opening themes and nine ending themes.
 The Japanese production companies or the holders of the licenses in Region 1 released several soundtracks and drama CDs as well.